pyladiesams/careers-with-python-beginner-apr2022/README.md

 Re-watch YouTube stream [here](https://youtu.be/1uHm3Ytpl64)

 ## Credits
-This event was set up by @pyladiesams, {Github handlers}
+This event was set up by @pyladiesams, @kittylon, @GielvanLankveld